john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Sort

-You can imagine sorting a data frame based on a single column.
-But the pandas `DataFrame.sort()` method takes a list of columns and will sort your data frame using the list as an order of priority.
-Sorting is actually very easy to do:
+The pandas `DataFrame.sort()` allows you to sort a DataFrame object by one or more columns.
+In the case of multiple columns, the order you provide them will be the order of priority for sorting.
+For instance:

     In [117]: df.sort(['LAST_NAME', 'FIRST_NAME', 'AGE'])
     Out[117]: